microcmsio/microcms-js-sdk/example/nuxt/README.md

-# Nuxt example
+# Nuxt.js example

-When using SDK with Nuxt, it is recommended to use nuxt-microcms-module.
+When using SDK with Nuxt.js, it is recommended to use nuxt-microcms-module.

 [nuxt-microcms-module](https://github.com/microcmsio/nuxt-microcms-module)